lcukyfuture/GraphT/README.md

 ## Update 2023/9/13
-1. Do all the experiments on MUTAG, and create tables.
+1. Do all the experiments on MUTAG, and create tables.  :fast_forward:
 2. Using faster kernel.
 3. Early stop
 4. Trying different attentions.